-[Editor’s note: This letter was written by Tim Price, Director of Investment at PFP Wealth Management in the UK and editor of Price Value International.]
+[Editor’s note: This letter was written by Tim Price, Director of Investment at PFP Wealth Management in the UK.]

 Danish sex therapist Eva Christiansen (pictured left) stands a good chance of becoming the definitive example for future historians of our current interest rate insanity.